-Make sure your vehicle is clear of snow and ice before driving.
+Make sure the entire vehicle is clear of snow and ice before driving.
+Pay particular attention to clearing windows, mirrors, and headlights/taillights.
 Driving can cause snow/ice to slide and block your view, or fly off and strike other vehicles.